developersamuelakram/Messenger_Firestore_MVVM/README.md

-##Chat App - Java built - Firestore, ,MVVM, Navigation
+# Chat App - Java built - Firestore, MVVM, Navigation

 This app is built on MVVM architecture.
 Most of the ChatApps are built with Kotlin and there is almost no reference for the beginners to look.
 I was stuck on how do I create specific chatroom for each user because anyone can query data from firestore with MVVM approach but in ChatApp this becomes challenging.
 You are quering the same collection but displaying